Chrissy-and-Chloe/ipodpuppywebsite/_posts/2024-11-25-tethered-to-the-wall.md

 ---
 layout: post
-title: "Early Days and Resolutions"
+title: "Tethered to the wall"
 date: 2024-11-25
 ---